Amarthgul/HappyDungeonFriends/Enemies/README.md

     How long does this attack action last? `attackLastingTime`

-    Does the enemy need to stop to commit an attack? `holdOnAttack`
+    Does the enemy need to stop moving to commit an attack? `holdOnAttack`

      * *Yes*.